Stepan Protsiuk

 Stepan Vasylovych Protsiuk (Степа́н Васи́льович Процю́к; born 13 August 1964 in Kuty, Lviv Oblast) is a contemporary Ukrainian novelist, essayist and poet.
+The author of more than 30 books, he is known above all for his psychological prose and for a cycle of fictionalised biographies of Ukrainian writers and public figures.
+In 2026 he received the honorary title of Merited Art Worker of Ukraine.

 Biography

 Stepan Protsiuk was born on 13 August 1964 in small village Kuty in Lviv Oblast of Ukrainian SSR.
 His parents were school teachers, and his father was a political prisoner who was sentenced for anti-Soviet propaganda before Stepan's birth.
 Shortly after his birth, Protsiuk's parents moved to Ivano-Frankivsk Oblast.

 Stepan Protsiuk studied in Vasyl Stefanyk Precarpathian National University and obtained a PhD (Candidate of Sciences) degree in philology in the Institute of Literature of National Academy of Sciences of Ukraine.
-Since the early 1990s, he has been living in Ivano-Frankivsk and teaching Ukrainian literature at the Precarpathian National University alongside his writing career.
+Since the early 1990s, he has been living in Ivano-Frankivsk; he taught Ukrainian literature at the Precarpathian National University alongside his writing career until 2020.

 Stepan Protsiuk is a member the Ukrainian center of PEN International.
 Protsiuk was a member of National Writers' Union of Ukraine since 1995 until he quit the organization in 2017, claiming that he had "different views on the development of the Ukrainian literature".

 Protsiuk is married, he is a father to two sons.
 He currently lives in Ivano-Frankivsk.